Management · December 15, 2021

 Rethink hiring strategies

-If you do need to hire additional staff, expand your criteria to get a wider pool of candidates.
+If you need to hire additional staff, expand your criteria to get a wider pool of candidates.
 If a prospect doesn't have the right experience but seems like a fast learner, they could learn on the job and fill an otherwise open position—and you'll be developing a new, trained team member in the process.
 Offering ongoing training by reskilling existing employees can also help close the skills gap.

 When creating job postings, make sure each post accurately reflects the role, responsibilities and business culture.
 Also be transparent about the perks of working at a small business, whether it's a stronger sense of teamwork, flexible work schedules or free meals.

-When you do find the ideal candidate, make an offer as soon as possible.
+When you find the ideal candidate, make an offer as soon as possible.
 Don't delay, or you could lose that candidate to a competitor.

 Meet employees' needs